Science as a Force for Progress Part 1: From Superstition to Evidence

 5. Analyzing the result – here is where the conclusion is drawn on whether the evidence supports or rejects the hypothesis

-The Scientific Method as an Ongoing Process
+Diagram of The Scientific Method as an Ongoing Process - a key reason to be an atheist

 The Scientific Method